apache/incubator-gluten/docs/GlutenUsage.md

 -Dbuild_velox=ON -Dbuild_velox_from_source=ON
 ```

-If you wish to enable Velox backend and you have an existing compiled Velox, please use velox_home to set the path.
+If you wish to enable Velox backend and you have an existing compiled Velox or Velox repo, please use velox_home to set the path.

 ```shell script
 -Dbuild_velox=ON -Dvelox_home=${VELOX_HOME}